Jack Jones (Welsh musician)

-Jack Jones (born 14 February 1992) is a Welsh musician, songwriter, poet and author.
+Jack Jones is a Welsh musician, songwriter, poet and author.

 His debut solo album Jack Jones was released 20 September 2024 featuring the single 'Breathe'.
 It reached number 3 in the Independent Breakers Chart, 13 in the Independent Albums chart and was awarded Album of the Week in Louder Than War.
-He is the lead vocalist and guitarist in the alternative rock band Trampolene, and is also the guitarist in Peter Doherty and the Puta Madres and Peter Doherty's 2025 touring band.
+He is the lead vocalist and guitarist in the alternative rock band Trampolene, and is also the guitarist in Peter Doherty and the Puta Madres and Peter Doherty's current touring band.
 Jones is also known for his spoken word poetry, being the subject of a BBC Radio 4 documentary titled "Another Swansea Poet" broadcast in 2019.

 Jones' first novel Swansea to Hornsey was published by Strap Originals on 17 November 2023.

 He was born in Swansea and currently lives between London, Berlin and Swansea.